Bayesian Multinomial Logistic Regression for Numerous Categories: Methodology

-We have implemented these ideas and techniques into an R package, available at \url{https://github.com/kylemcevoy/BayesMultiLogit}.
-Our sampler has two main steps:

-\begin{enumerate} \item For each $i = 1,...,N$, $\phi_i$ is sampled from the distribution in Equation \ref{def:phi} conditioning on the data and the current draws/values of $\beta_j$, $j=1,...,C$.
-These can be drawn in parallel across each $i$. \item For each $j=1,...,C$, $\beta_j$ is sampled using a type of Metropolis algorithm conditioning on the data and the current draws/values of $\phi_i$, $i=1,...,N$.
-These can be drawn in parallel across each $j$. \end{enumerate}
+Thus, sampling from the model has two main steps: \begin{enumerate} \item For each $i = 1,...,N$, sample $\phi_i$ from the distribution in Equation \ref{def:phi} conditioning on the data and the current draws/values of $\bbeta_j$, $j=1,...,C$. \item For each $j=1,...,C$, sample a new $\bbeta_j$, conditioning on the data and the current draws/values of $\phi_i$, $i=1,...,N$ as in Equation \ref{conditional:beta}. \end{enumerate}

-To sample each $\beta_j$ we use a sequence of univariate random walk Metropolis samplers for each coefficient in the $\beta_j$ vector.
-This simple approach preserves flexibility and can generalize to many scenarios.
-In contrast, a multivariate normal proposal distribution would require a case-specific covariance matrix to sample efficiently.
-Thus, we set up simple, univariate normal proposal distributions for each individual coefficient. \\